karttur/setup-ide/_posts/2018/2018-01-06-connect-with-psycopg2.md

 ## Introduction

+This post on how to _Install psycopg2, create connection to Postgres and createdb_ is not needed if you clone or download Karttur´s GeoImagine Framework from the [GitHub.com](https://github.com/karttur/kt-gi-test01/).
+This post, however, contains the details on how to create a more secure database connection.
+And it also covers both general and detailed instructions that are useful for other setups with _psycopg2_ as well as when updates are required.

-In earlier posts I described how to [install Eclipse IDE](../install-eclipse/) for Python development after [installing Anaconda Python](../install-anaconda/) as the Python interpreter, and then I [installed PostgreSQL and PostGIS](../install-postgres/).
+In earlier posts I described how to [install Eclipse IDE](../../setup-ide/install-eclipse/) for Python development after [installing Anaconda Python](../install-anaconda/) as the Python interpreter, and then I [installed PostgreSQL and PostGIS](../install-postgres/).
 This post describes how to connect Python with the Postgres server and create a new database in Postgres using Python.

 ## Environments and packages